bismuthfoundation/hypernode/doc/commands.md

 ## tx
 id 6 - ok
 TX : list of commands_pb2.Command.TX
-One or several tx from the a node client
+One or several tx from the a node client.
+Server sends back "ok" or "ko"

 ## block
 id 7